Lyle Shelton (aviator): Early life

 Lyle Thomas Shelton was born in Brownfield, Texas, on June 15, 1933.

 Career

 A former US naval aviator, Shelton was an airline pilot for his professional career, flying for Trans World Airlines (TWA).
 During his career at TWA, he flew Boeing 707s, 727s, Douglas DC-9s and the Lockheed L-1011.
 He retired from TWA in 1991.

-As an air race pilot, he won ten Unlimited air races, more than any other pilot, and six U.S. national championships at the Reno National Championship Air Races, second only to Darryl Greenamyer.
+As an air race pilot, Shelton won ten Unlimited air races, more than any other pilot, and six U.S. national championships at the Reno National Championship Air Races, second only to Darryl Greenamyer.
 He set the world's absolute propeller-driven 3-kilometer speed record of 528.329 mph.

-He was inducted into the Motorsports Hall of Fame of America in 1999.
+Shelton was inducted into the Motorsports Hall of Fame of America in 1999.

-As an air race pilot, Lyle is best known for flying the highly modified Grumman F8F "Rare Bear", which he restored in 1969 and raced until his retirement from racing after the 1997 Reno National Championship Air Races.
+As an air race pilot, Shelton is best known for flying the highly modified Grumman F8F "Rare Bear", which he restored in 1969 and raced until his retirement from racing after the 1997 Reno National Championship Air Races.